BeepView/route-gps-simulator/README.md

 #### Capabilities

 - [x] Simulate a GPS tracker moving along a defined route
-- [ ] Send GPS coordinates to a defined webhook endpoint at defined intervals
+- [x] Send GPS coordinates to a webhook endpoint at defined intervals
 - [ ] Simulate GPS tracker in an infinite loop when duration is set to -1
 - [ ] Simulate GPS tracker inaccuracy
 - [ ] Simulate GPS tracker blackout